manojnuvvala/assignment2-nuvvala/README.md

 # Pithy Quotes

 >
-> "Mistakes are the portals of discovery."
+> Mistakes are the portals of discovery.
 > *- James Joyce *
 >

 > "If you want the present to be different from the past, study the past."
 > *- Baruch Spinoza *